 As we ushered in the new year last month, it was no ordinary milestone.
-The arrival of 2020 was not only the start of another year, but the dawn of a new decade.
+The arrival of 2020 was not only the start of another year but the dawn of a new decade.
 If you wondered how technology would bound forward over the next 10 years, you weren’t alone.
-But if you also wondered how your business might form part of that story, read our analysis and tips for businesses with an innovation focus.
+But if you also wondered how your business might form part of that story, read our analysis and tips for companies with an innovation focus.

 The story so far…

-The Federal Government publication, Australia 2030: prosperity through innovation, found two major trends dominated the first two decades of the 21st century:
+The Federal Government publication, Australia 2030: prosperity through innovation, found that two major trends dominated the first two decades of the 21st century:

 - The rise of firms from emerging markets, such as China and India.

-- The shift to technology-driven businesses, for example digital disruption.
+- The shift to technology-driven businesses, for example, digital disruption.

-What’s next and how can we achieve it?
+What’s next, and how can we achieve it?

 It’s all about the money, money, money…